Markdown

 Pandoc Markdown

-Pandoc Markdown is a slightly modified version of John Gruber’s Markdown.
+Pandoc Markdown is an extended and slightly modified version of John Gruber’s Markdown.

-Pandoc can convert to other document formats John Gruber’s Markdown and other Markdown extensions.
+Pandoc can convert documents written in Pandoc Markdown to multiple document formats.
 You can read more on this external link.

 Quarto Markdown